 As Dutch elm disease unwound its unstoppable decimation, city foresters began to slowly replace the fallen giants.
 No longer did great, graceful limbs reach toward one another from across the streets to create shady archways for my own, growing limbs to walk or bicycle beneath as a child.
-Just as with the Emerald ash borer epidemic, they sought replacements for the destroyed trees, including new cultivars resistant to Dutch Elm disease.
+Just as with the emerald ash borer epidemic, they sought replacements for the destroyed elms, including new cultivars resistant to Dutch elm disease.
 These new kids on the block brought along with them hardy dispositions with combinations of pest, salt and sulphur resistance, and a touch of drought tolerance thrown in for good measure.

 “I was amazed,” she told me, “to learn from Grandpa that trees can be separately male and female, just like people!”

 “Yes, this is a beauty,” she assents, reading the sign before giving it to me to attach.
-“I see that cone, conifer and deciduous are all used in the text for this.
+“I see that ‘cone’, ‘conifer’ and ‘deciduous’ are all used in the text for this.
 Interesting…because deciduous trees don’t have cones, right?”

 “Right,” I reply, “except for ginkgos!
 Male ginkgos produce pollen cones, and females produce ovules that will become the seeds.
 When they ripen, they’re apricot colored and fleshy like fruit, but that’s just the seed’s soft outer coating.
-Female juniper cones look like fruit, too, like round berries but they’re not berries either.”
+Female juniper cones look like fruit, too, like berries, but they’re not berries either.”

 “There’s some,” Susan Jane points.

 A few round shapes are visible peeking out among the leaves.
 They are still green and hang mostly in bundles of 2 on one inch stems.

 “Soon these will fall off the tree and cover the ground beneath.
 I think they’re really pretty lying there among the leaves.
 At that point, the newly-formed embryos will continue to grow and develop as they lie there on the ground.”